-Fiscal Year 2007 Highway Safety Plan
+Fiscal Year 2008 Highway Safety Plan

-Section 402 Grant Activities Funded by the U.S. Department of Transportation, National Highway Traffic Safety Administration, Western Region
+Section 402 Grant Activities Funded by the U.S. Department of Transportation, National Highway Traffic Safety Administration, Region IX

-The Guam Office of Highway Safety is committed to improving safety and security on Guam's roadways through the administration of federal funds, the development of countermeasures to combat unsafe driving behaviors, and the collection and analysis of crash data.
+The Guam Department of Public Works Office of Highway Safety is committed to improving safety and security on Guam's roadways through the administration of federal funds, the development of countermeasures to combat unsafe driving behaviors, and the collection and analysis of crash data.

-The Guam Office of Highway Safety currently consists of one (1) Acting Highway Safety Coordinator, two (2) Management Analyst IV, two (2) Program Coordinators and one (1) Administrative Assistant, who serve as a resource to many different customers including the State and local public and private organizations, and approximately five sub-grantee agencies.
+The Guam Office of Highway Safety currently consists of one (1) Acting Highway Safety Coordinator, two (2) Program Coordinators and one (1) Data Entry Clerk II, who all serve as a resource to many different customers including the State and local public and private organizations, and approximately five sub-grantee agencies.